codepath/android_guides/Beginning-Android-Resources.md

 ## Beginning Android Resources

 With the basics in mind, it is time to start coding your first Android app.
 To begin, download and install the [Android Developer Tools] (http://developer.android.com/sdk/index.html).
+The Android SDK is actually a bundle of helpful tools consisting of Android libraries, emulator, debugger and documentation.
+It gives you a framework of Java classes and methods that all Android devices are able to use.
+The whole SDK is neatly packaged inside Eclipse or Android Studio, allowing you to only worry about your code and how devices implement it.

+Android apps are a bit different from ordinary Java applications, because they’re build around Activities and Fragments, which both have lifecycles that determine the state of the app.
+When learning Android it’s not about learning how to code, it’s more about understanding the way Android works.
+That means that you’ll spend the majority of the time learning about Activity lifecycles, Fragments, ListViews, Bundles and other important Android concepts.

-Then consider the following tutorials and resources:
+Consider starting with the following tutorials and resources:

 * [The Android official training guides](http://developer.android.com/training/index.html) are a good place to start.
 The [Building Your First App](http://developer.android.com/training/basics/firstapp/index.html) lesson is very easy to follow  and already gives you a good understanding of some key concepts of the Android SDK.

 * [The Android Development Tutorial](http://www.youtube.com/watch?v=Z149x12sXsw) by Derek Banas is great for those of you who prefer video lessons.
 It has 25 video lessons in total ranging from 10 to 30 minutes each.
 I used the first lessons to get a feel of the development process, specially to understand layouts.

-* [Common tasks](http://developer.android.com/guide/faq/commontasks.html) are a useful list of typical things you can do in your app and how to develop them.

 * [Android Guides](https://github.com/thecodepath/android_guides/wiki) give you even more explained code recipes and examples on how to build most common things in an Android app.
 I wish this was published when I started learning.
 It would have certainly helped.

+* [Vogella Android Tutorials](http://www.vogella.com/tutorials/Android/article.html) - Awesome free tutorials for most common Android topics.
+Great as a supplementary resource on top of these [Android Cliffnotes](http://guides.thecodepath.com/android).

+* [Common tasks](http://developer.android.com/guide/faq/commontasks.html) are a useful list of typical things you can do in your app and how to develop them.

 * [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) is a great app available on the Google Play Store.
 You probably have heard of it.
 This app won't teach you anything about how to develop Android apps but it will show you what an Android app can do with your phone.
 I learned a lot from it.
 Whenever I realised I wanted to do something specific, I knew I could do it because I had done it before on Tasker.